 What Is a Phishing Scam?

 With fake delivery notification scams, these messages can imitate well-known shipping companies or online retailers.
-These messages often create a false sense of urgency to prompt recipients to click on links, provide payment information, or download attachments.
+They often create a false sense of urgency to prompt recipients to click on links, provide payment information, or download attachments.
 Once users interact with these malicious elements, scammers can gain unauthorized access to the victims’ personal information and accounts or compromise their devices.

 How Can I Avoid Fake Delivery Notification Scams?